 - Eugenol.
 Used in dentistry and can also be found in dill, basil, bay leaves, and celery.

 This list is not all-inclusive, but is a quick-start to managing a Balsam of Peru allergy.
 Most people will not react to everything on this list, but it is a good place to begin.
 You can try eliminating the items on this list for a period of several weeks or months to see if your symptoms of eczema and atopic dermatitis improve.
 If so, then you can try adding back one food at a time to see if your body reacts.
 With time and patience you may find that you have no problem with many of the possible cross-reactions listed above.

 Skin care products that don’t include Balsam of Peru.
 It can be difficult to find good quality skin care products that don’t include a fragrance, a masking fragrance, or preservatives.
 This is especially difficult when you consider that many of the constituents of Balsam of Peru go by many different names and have many different derivatives.
 Since, as a member of the Back to Basics Naturals family, I have a Balsam of Peru allergy, this is a big part of the reason why we make our own line of all-natural, chemical-free and preservative-free products.
 We do not use Balsam of Peru or perfumes/fragrances in any of our products.
 If our products have a scent, we use pure essential oils for the aroma and the skin benefits.
-In addition, we have several unscented/fragrance-free products that work well for those with allergies.
+While not all of the essential oils that we use are suitable for those with a Balsam of Peru allergy, we do have several scented products and some unscented/fragrance-free products that work well for those with allergies.
 You can check out our full line of 100% natural products here.
 Since you know your personal allergies better than anyone, please review the ingredient list before purchasing or using any skin care products.

 Please note that I am not a medical doctor and this blog entry should not be taken as medical advice.
 It simply details what we have learned about this allergy and should be used for informational purposes only.